 The Corporate Secretary, Atty.
-Jayson L. Fernandez, will certify that the Notice and Agenda of the Annual Meeting of the Stockholders was published in two newspapers of general circulation (in printed and online format), for two consecutive days, and that the Information Statement, Management Report, and Annual Report for the year ended December 31, 2021 on SEC Form 17-A were posted on PSE EDGE and on the Corporation's website in accordance with SEC Notice dated February 16, 2022.
-The Corporate Secretary will also certify, based on the number of shares owned by stockholders present or represented by proxy at the meeting or participating thereat via remote communication, whether a guorum exists for the valid transaction of business.
+Jayson L. Fernandez, will certify that the Notice and Agenda of the Annual Meeting of the Stockholders was published in two newspapers of general circulation (in printed and online format), for two consecutive days at least 21 days prior to the date of this Annual Stockholder's Meeting, in compliance with Section 49 of the Revised Corporation Code and SEC Memorandum Circular No.3-2020 re Notice of Regular Meetings of the Stockholders/Members, and that the Information Statement, Management Report, and Annual Report for the year ended December 31, 2021 on SEC Form 17-A were posted on PSE EDGE and on the Corporation's website in accordance with SEC Notice dated February 16, 2022.
+The Corporate Secretary will also certify, based on the number of shares owned by stockholders present or represented by proxy at the meeting or participating thereat via remote communication, whether a quorum exists for the valid transaction of business.